3D Digital Sculpting : A Simple Guide

 Clip brush – brush with a clip to help remove extra material

 Layers are worked through, and iteration plays a significant part in sculpture.
 A sculpted design's fundamental shape and contour are included in the base layer, while other layers add the object's additional characteristics and details.
-For instance, a character's bodily form may be the lowermost layer, while clothing, accessories, etc. might represent the topmost layer.

 Advantages of 3D Sculpting Technique